umarali-nagoor/getting-started/module_structure.md

   ├── outputs.tf

   ```

+* `README.md` shoud have a table capturing input and output varaibles decription, whether its a mandatory argument or not; and the default values, if present.

+* `module.yaml` : This file captures meta data about the module (inputs, outputs and other constraints).

 * `Github actions` - pre-commit hooks which are being used to
   - to validate the PR before it gets merged onto main branch.